Let's say your company decided to invest in a website redesign to improve lead generation, and you're responsible for

-HubSpot's former Demand Generation Marketer and Trello's current Growth Marketing Lead, Jessica Webb, says this about how your costs can change when focusing on lead generation vs. lead conversion: "The majority of the money you spend on paid efforts is usually calculated based on volume of clicks or impressions.
+Former Demand Generation Marketer at HubSpot and current Senior Product Marketer at Atlassian, Jessica Webb, says this about how your costs can change when focusing on lead generation vs. lead conversion: "The majority of the money you spend on paid efforts is usually calculated based on volume of clicks or impressions.
 Because of this, you'll often want to put more budget toward campaigns with higher-volume offers and audiences."

 "For example, a tweet or Facebook ad promoting a lead generation offer that leans more top of the funnel will likely receive more clicks than something that falls more toward the middle or bottom of the funnel," she explains.